TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4-RecommenderSystem/doc/project4_desc.md

 Each week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

 - week 1 [10/30]: Introduction and project description.
-- week 2 [11/6]:  An overview of collaborative filtering.
+- week 2 [11/6]:  Introduction to Recommender Systems.
 Q&A.

 #### Evaluation criteria